metabase/static-embedding-reference-apps/README.md

 Embedding Metabase charts will always be free; we just ask you to include the "Powered by Metabase" graphic when embedding charts.

-If you'd like to remove the "Powered by Metabase" graphic, check out our [Premium Embedding](https://store.metabase.com/product/embedding) option.
+If you'd like to remove the "Powered by Metabase" graphic, check out our [Premium Embedding](https://store.metabase.com/product/embedding) options.

 ## Prerequisites